ordina-jworks/ordina-jworks.github.io/_posts/2017-05-15-pragmatic-architecture-today.md

 To ensure system integrity, the software architect needs to be part of the project team.
 He must make sure he enables the right people to collaborate on the system architecture.
 Being part of the team does not mean not taking **responsibility**.
-It's great to give **ownership** to members of the team, but in the end the architect needs to stay accountable.
+It is great to give **ownership** to members of the team, but in the end the architect needs to stay accountable.
 When collaborating, an architect should not enforce all technical decisions.
 Part of working as a team, is accepting to be challenged and embracing this challenge.
 When team members have spirited discussions, it shows they are passionate enough about their craft to care.